 Certified Visual Tracker, Level 1

-She and the Michigan BFRO group organized the Lower-Michigan Expedition in 2011, Michigan UP Expedition 2012 & Michigan UP Expedition 2013.
+She and the Michigan BFRO organized the Lower-Michigan Expedition in 2011, Michigan UP Expeditions in 2012, 2013 and 2015.
+She will be co-organizing the 2016 Michigan UP Expedition in October.